Michael Campbell (Executive Director)

 Hajer was born and raised in Australia growing up in Western Sydney primarily in the Parramatta region.
 She is of Iraqi descent.
 She is a multi-disciplinary writer.
 Her writing is concerned with capturing the complexity of being a second-generation Muslim, Arab immigrant.
 Her writing focuses on female experiences within this identity.
 The stories encapsulate the psychological effects of tribalism and religiosity often in contexts that challenge practices the protagonists’ have been discouraged, and in many cases forbidden, to participate in.

 Hajer is part of the Finishing School Collective, a mentorship program run by Felicity Castagna based in the Parramatta Artist Studios.
 She has had her writing published in Conatus News, in an installation for Parramatta Lanes Festival, an audio installation for Unspoken Words.
-Hajer is currently working on a new online TV series for ABC iView called HALAL Gurls.
-HALAL Gurls is a 6×6 minute comedy series offering a candid look into the lives three twenty-something Hijabis living in Bankstown as they endure the unseen and everyday culture clash between their faith and desire.
+Most recently, Hajer co-wrote and acted in ABC iView webseries called Halal Gurls.
+HALAL Gurls is a 6×6 minute comedy series offering a candid look into the lives of three twenty-something Hijabis living in Bankstown as they endure the unseen and everyday culture clash between their faith and desire.

-Having moved around Western Sydney throughout her childhood, and attended disadvantaged schools, she is aware of the lack of support for the arts and writing that exists in Western Sydney.
+Having moved around Western Sydney throughout her childhood and adolescence, and attended disadvantaged schools, she is aware of the lack of support for the arts and writing that exists in Western Sydney.
 She believes that WestWords is making a difference, creating spaces where kids can grow up with opportunities for them to be nurtured and flourish, as people and as artists.

 James Roy (Blue Mountains and Blacktown Manager)